Personal profile

 Research Funding

-Kaner E, Avery L, Brown N, Jackson K, Mason H, Newbury-Birch D. A rapid review of evidence on liver disease epidemiology, treatment and services (2007).
-NIHR-CCF £28,327
+Kaner E, Avery L, Brown N, Jackson K, Mason H, Newbury-Birch D. A rapid review of evidence on liver disease epidemiology, treatment and services, NIHR-PRP, 2007.

 PhD Supervision: Current

-Jeanette Morris, 2019/2024, The delivery and evaluation of COPD-specific pain education in pulmonary rehabilitation, Teesside University.
+Jeanette Morris, 2019-2026 (part-time), Co-design of COPD-specific pain education in pulmonary rehabilitation, Teesside University.

 PhD Supervision: Completed

-Dr Nduka Okwose, A novel, home-based physical activity intervention for chronic heart failure; exploring safety, feasibility, effectiveness and patients experiences' 2015-2018, Exercise and heart failure - Co-supervisor, Newcastle University.
+Dr Nduka Okwose, A novel, home-based physical activity intervention for chronic heart failure; exploring safety, feasibility, effectiveness and patients’ experiences' 2015-2018, Newcastle University.

 Stage 2 Qualification in Health Psychology (Doctoral) trainees